 You should always identify the human language of the text, when known, in HTML or a format based on XML, so that applications such as

-voice browsers, style sheets, and the like can process that text.
+voice browsers, style sheets, and the like can process the text in an appropriate way.
 In XML-based formats you would usually use the

-xml:lang attributes.
-(See Declaring Language in XHTML and HTML for details about language tagging in HTML.)
+lang attribute.
+(See Working with language in HTML for details about language tagging in HTML.)